itbalan/service-template/README.md

 1. Docker Engine installed and running
 2. Docker Compose installed

-Step1: Build project
+Step1: Build project.
 It will create a jar file service-template-0.0.1-SNAPSHOT under ./target folder

 Step2: Open command prompt and go to the directory where the 'Dockerfile" stored - Ex.
 C:/service-template